-Eloquent ORM is Object Relational Mapper enables us to define relationship with model, such that once relationship is defined we can perform database manipulation without explicit query.
+Eloquent ORM is an Object Relational Mapper that enables us to define relationship with the model, such that once the relationship is defined we can perform database manipulation without explicit query.

 Relationship type -:

 Example : schema

 Here post_id is the foreign_key of Post_Content, So in order to create the relation, first we need to create the model

 Now we can access the data using $blog->blog_content

 For each blog there is only a single author and a single author can have many post(one-to-*).